bakame-php/aide/src/Error/README.md

 ### ReportingLevel class

-The previous code example can be rewritten using the `ReportingLevel` class which ships with the package:
+Because dealing with PHP error reporting level can be confusing sometimes, the package ships with an friendlier approach to deal with them.
+As an example, the previous code example can be rewritten using the `ReportingLevel` class.

 ```php
 <?php